 Application Review and Interview

 Applications are reviewed by a distinguished committee of business, government and academic leaders from around the world.
 A select number of candidates are invited for interviews in late October and early November before an international panel of leaders from a variety of backgrounds.
 These interviewers draw on their leadership experience to identify a cohort of highly accomplished candidates whose paths to leadership will be enhanced by an introduction to China and its global role.
-Fall 2021 interviews will be conducted virtually in regional time zones.

 To receive occasional updates with news, tips, and guidance about the Schwarzman Scholars application process, curriculum, building and other program developments, please join our mailing list.